Backiscute/config-parser/README.md

 - `start`?: `boolean` - Whether to start parsing files as soon as the parser is created or until the `start()` function is called.
 Defaults to `true`.
 - `files`: `Record<string, ConfigFileOptions>` - An object of config names to load and their options.
 - `folders`: `Record<string, ConfigFolderOptions>` - An object of config folder names to load and their options.
+- `parsers`?: `Record<string, (config: string) => any | Promise<any>>` - An object containing extensions as keys and custom parser functions as values.
+The parser will parse any file that has that extension using that function. **This overrides the default parsers.
+Extensions must be preceeded by a dot, example: `.myweirdextension`.**
 - `logging`?:
     - `error`?: `boolean` - Whether or not to log any errors that happen while parsing or loading the files to the console.
 Defaults to `true`.
     - `debug`?: `boolean` - Whether or not to log additional info about the parser to the console.
 Defaults to `false`.